aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-operators/_index.md

 1. Create a [Document](https://reference.aspose.com/pdf/cpp/class/aspose.pdf.document/) object and open the input PDF document.
 1. Get the particular page the image is going to be added to.
-1. Add the image into the page’s Resources collection.
+1. Add the image into the page's Resources collection.
 1. Use the operators to place the image on the page:
    - First, use the GSave operator to save the current graphical state.
    - Then use the ConcatenateMatrix operator to specify where the image is to be placed.